Startup Funding Club EIS / SEIS Fund

 Startup Funding Club says the lesson learnt here is to focus investments on more advanced projects where the management can show evidence of the commercialisation potential and market validation.
 The failure shows a need to invest in “research heavy” project only when the R&D work is fully funded.
 SFC works closely with Innovate UK to provide private funding to companies that have already received large grants from Innovate UK in order to develop and bring to market their technology.

-There are fees within the fund, but these are charged to investee companies.
+There are fees within the fund, charged to investee companies, which will indirectly affect the returns to investors.

 Investors must be aware they are investing in very early stage businesses.
 Should the firm fail then the investment will retain little or no value.
 By definition this is a high-risk investment which could result in a total loss, as well as having the potential to deliver high returns.
 In a portfolio of ten companies, one might do very well (although there are no guarantees), several could fail and the others might just tick along.